 The Grand Haven area and Northern Ottawa County is one of the most historically significant areas in the state of Michigan, with its history dating back over 300 years ago.
 Imagine what the area was like in the 1700s and 1800s when fur trading and lumbering were king in West Michigan.

 Experience the history of the area by taking a walk along our 1.5 mile boardwalk that spans from downtown Grand Haven to Lake Michigan.
 At the end of the boardwalk you’ll see two lighthouses that have guided ships for years and whose silhouettes at sunset make the perfect backdrop for photos and memories.
-Meander through the Tri-Cities Historical Museum’s Akeley Building or the Train Depot to learn the history through photographs and fun exhibits that will give you an old time feel.
+Meander through the Tri-Cities Historical Museum’s Akeley Building to learn the history through photographs and fun exhibits that will give you an old time feel.
 Continue your journey over the Grand River to Coast Guard Park in Ferrysburg.
 This park was once the shooting range for the U.S. Coast Guard and now provides an off-leash dog park.